numediart/TIPAA-SSL/DEPLOYMENT.md

 To show terminal output:

 ```
-docker logs flaskapp > docker_logs.txt # to get all history, too long if running for a while
+docker logs flowspeech > docker_logs.txt # to get all history, too long if running for a while
-docker logs flaskapp --tail=100 # to print last history
+docker logs flowspeech --tail=100 # to print last history
 docker compose logs --tail=20 --follow # to attach to all containers in docker compose and get what's following.
 Change tail=10 to have 10 last events
 ```